4 Fashion Trends That You'll Actually Want to Wear This Fall (And 1 to Retire)

-Nobody could have predicted that a pandemic would force us to ditch most of our wardrobe for sweats and leggings, so how are we supposed to know which fall trends are actually worth buying, now that the world is slowly reopening?
+Nobody could have predicted that a pandemic would force us to ditch most of our wardrobe for sweats and leggings, so how are we supposed to know which fall trends are actually worth buying, now that the world may be shutting down again after a shaky reopening?
 We turned to Randi Rahm— the fashion designer and couturier responsible for red carpet looks worn by Jennifer Lopez, Beyoncé and Mariah Carey—to weigh in on the trends that we'll actually want to wear this September.
-In fact, Rahm got so real with us, she also shared two trends that we’ll be ditching (no regrets!), even though they were all over the runways.
-If you’re tired of asking yourself “What the heck should I even buy this fall?” sit back, grab your credit card and get ready to click “add to cart.”
+And, because we care, we’re even sharing one trend you can skip for the time being.

 1. Keep: The Nap Dress